jun-fang820/jun-fang820.github.io/_pages/about.md

 I'm a Ph.D. student in the [Pervasive Interaction Lab](https://pi.cs.tsinghua.edu.cn/) at Tsinghua University.
 My research focuses on human–AI collaboration with generative models, behavioral modeling and intervention, and time series.
 Previously, I received my B.S. in Automation from Tsinghua University.

 I'm very honored to be advised by [Prof. Yuanchun Shi](https://scholar.google.com/citations?user=TZm3-pwAAAAJ) and [A/Prof. Yuntao Wang](https://scholar.google.com/citations?user=kHpwoAUAAAAJ).
+Their guidance inspires me to connect computational methods with real-world human-centered challenges.

 Now in my second year at PI Lab, I'm continuing to explore human–computer interaction(HCI).
 Always happy to connect, exchange ideas and collaborate on projects!